Khadis Ibragimov

+Background

+A native of Dagestan, Khadis Ibragimov first came to the sports section at the age of 17, deciding to try his hand at boxing (during his school years, Hadis studied hard, was an excellent student, repeatedly won Olympiads in physics and mathematics and graduated from school with a gold medal).A typical "nerd", Ibragimov unexpectedly discovered a serious aptitude for combat sports and continued to pursue martial arts upon becoming a cadet at the Mikhailovskaya Military Artillery Academy.
+There, he honed his skills in army hand-to-hand combat and combat sambo.

+At the age of 20, he won a silver medal at the Russian Combat Sambo Championship, got into the national team and won the 2016 European Championship, after which he was forced to take a year-long break due to knee surgery (rupture of the cruciate ligaments).
+After recovery, Ibragimov decided to leave the army after serving two years as a lieutenant and continued his mixed martial arts career.

 Mixed martial arts career

 M-1 Global

-Ibragimov was the formal M-1 Global light heavyweight champion (twice), winning over Dmitriy Mikutsa and Rafał Kijańczuk.
+Khadis Ibragimov made his professional MMA debut in the light heavyweight division on May 25, 2017, in St. Petersburg, at the Suvorov Fighting Championship tournament, where he defeated Mukhamedali Shokirov by technical knockout in less than 2 minutes.
+In the same year, Ibragimov had three more bouts at regional events in St. Petersburg, winning all three (two by unanimous decision and one by submission).

+In February 2018, Ibragimov stepped in on short notice to fight German fighter Stefan Pütz.
+Ibragimov won the fight by third-round submission via bulldog choke.

+After winning his next fight against Gigi Kukhalashvili, Ibragimov challenged Dmitry Mikutsa for the M-1 Global Light Heavyweight Championship.
+At M-1 Challenge 96 on August 25, 2018, Ibragimov finished Mikutsa by second-round rear naked choke to win the title.

+He successfully defended the title in March 2019, defeating Rafał Kijańczuk from Poland by first-round technical knockout.

 Ultimate Fighting Championship

 Ibragimov made his UFC debut against fellow newcomer Jung Da Un on August 31, 2019.
 He lost the fight via standing guillotine in the third round.

 Ibragimov next made a short notice replacement against Ed Herman.
 He lost the fight via unanimous decision.

 A bout between Ibragimov and Roman Dolidze was initially scheduled for the promotion's inaugural event in Kazakhstan planned a month prior.
 However, the fight was postponed after the card was moved to Las Vegas due to travel restrictions for both participants related to the COVID-19 pandemic.
-The pairing was left intact and eventually took place on July 19, 2020 at UFC Fight Night: Figueiredo vs. Benavidez 2.
+The pairing was left intact and eventually took place on July 19, 2020, at UFC Fight Night: Figueiredo vs. Benavidez 2.
 Ibragimov lost the fight via technical knockout in round one.

-Ibragimov faced promotional newcomer Danilo Marques on September 27, 2020 at UFC 253.
+Ibragimov faced promotional newcomer Danilo Marques on September 27, 2020, at UFC 253.
 He lost the fight via unanimous decision.

-On October 2, 2020 it was reported Ibragimov was released by UFC.
+On October 2, 2020, it was reported Ibragimov was released by UFC.